Making improvements to your rented home

 Speak to your landlord directly about the work you want to do.

-An agent can't usually agree to improvements without speaking to the landlord.
+An agent cannot usually agree to improvements without speaking to the landlord.

-If you pay rent on time and look after your home, point this out in negotiations.
+If you pay rent on time and look after your home, point this out when you speak to them.

 Some landlords will agree to the changes you want to make if you agree to put things back the way they were when you leave.